Tobias Westmeier’s Website

 Wildflowers

-Each year, in late winter and early spring, large numbers of colourful wildflowers emerge across Perth after decent winter rainfalls.
-A small selection of some of the most colourful flowers of the region is shown below.
+A small selection of some of the most colourful wildflowers of the Swan Coastal Plain is shown below.
 Not all of Perth’s wildflowers are native, though, as many exotic species have been accidentally introduced into the wild, usually as garden escapes originating from South Africa.

-Top-left: Tinsel Lily (Calectasia sp.).
-Top-centre: The Starfish Lily (Ferraria crispa) is an invasive species originating from South Africa.
+Top-left: Blue Tinsel Lily (Calectasia narragara).
+Top-centre: Pepper and Salt (Philotheca spicata).
 Top-right: Granny Bonnet (Isotropis cuneifolia).
 Bottom-left: Pixie Mops (Petrophile linearis).
-Bottom-right: Eremophila sp.
+Bottom-right: Tar Bush (Eremophila glabra).

 Cat’s Paw (Anigozanthos humilis) Red-and-green Kangaroo Paw (Anigozanthos manglesii)